froggestspirit/SDATTool/README.md

 -Raw files no longer extract by default.
 They can be extracted with the -wr flag

+-SSEQ files are now properly parsed to txt, and compiled back

 New in version 1.2.2:

 -Optimize for RAM option now creates only one SWAR per sseq, even if it's bank normally uses more